-About UMaine Graduate School
+About the Graduate School

-Graduate work has been available at the University of since the first master’s degree was conferred here in 1881.
+Graduate work has been available at the University of Maine since the first master’s degree was conferred here in 1881.
 Since that time, graduate offerings have expanded significantly to include our current selection of over 70 master’s and 30 doctoral areas of study.

 Beginning in 1923, graduate work has been a separate division of the University.
 This differentiation allows the Graduate School to meet the unique needs of the 2300-plus graduate students currently enrolled at the Orono campus on both academic and personal matters.
-We encourage you to contact our office (located on the ground level of Stodder Hall) at anytime, for information or materials related to graduate studies at the University of Maine.
+We encourage you to contact our office (located on the lower level of Stodder Hall) at anytime, for information or materials related to graduate studies at the University of Maine.

 Our Mission Statement

 The mission of the Graduate School of the University of Maine is to produce engaged scholars and professionals by promoting excellence in all aspects of the graduate student experience.
 The School provides advanced education and professional training through innovative teaching, mentorship, research, and creative activity in established and emerging areas.
 This rigorous education prepares students to contribute meaningfully to the advancement of the state of Maine, the nation, and the global community.